 - Partner with your local school or district to host virtual presentations with K-12 classes focused on lemurs.
 These presentations can align with your states standards and be directed for each grade focusing on biology, ecology, or other related subjects.
 Topics can range from lemur anatomy to evolutionary adaptations.
 This will expose the students to your organization in lieu of field trips.

 - Meet a Keeper.
 Host a virtual presentation via Zoom or Facebook live to present and share your work with the lemurs you have on exhibit.
+Or, hold a special lemur keeper talk in their exhibit.

-- Zoo Keeper/conservationist Q & A. Use social media to host question and answer interaction.
+- Zoo Keeper/Conservationist Q & A. Use social media to host question and answer interaction.
 This type of event does not have to be hosted live and can take place over several days.

 - Panel Discussion on Zoom.
 Hold lemur themed webinars, presentations, or virtual happy hours hosted by multiple professionals at your organization or other LCN member groups.